Fixed network planning

 atesio's clients rely on detailed quantitative studies.
 Starting from their existing infrastructure, their individual cost structure, their traffic forecasts, alternative network evolution paths are developed and benchmarked.
 Put your trust into proven services and obtain amazing insights on how much getting it right matters.
 This might have major impact on your balance sheet.

-atesio is partner in the BMBF-funded consortium FTTX-PLAN .
+atesio is partner in the BMBF-funded consortium FTTX-PLAN and provides the core optimization functionality for ESRI's Fast@Home .

 Optimized layout of a future-proof NGN